 loading...

-At that point the attendant walked over to us, unaware of what just happened.
+Then the attendant walked over to us, unaware of what had just happened.
 After I pointed it out, he shouted and flagged the driver down just as he was about to turn onto the highway.

 But then both attendants assigned that evening told me that it happens way more than I realize and that it's nothing new at all.
 Apparently, it's quite normal for New Jersey drivers to drive off with nozzles still in their vehicles.